Meet Our Fellows

 Katie Pratt - Director of Communications, Deep Carbon Observatory

 Dr. Katie Pratt is the communications director for the Deep Carbon Observatory (DCO), an international program investigating carbon inside Earth, and works within an Engagement Team based at the University of Rhode Island’s Graduate School of Oceanography.
-Having spent more than three years working with a diverse Earth and life science community, she is looking forward to spending her fellowship year sharing her experiences while learning from community managers working in different scientific disciplines.
+Having spent more than three years working with a diverse Earth and life science community, she was looking at the fellowship year as an opportunity to share her experiences while learning from community managers working in different scientific disciplines.

 Malin Sandström - Community Engagement Officer, International Neuroinformatics Coordinating Facility